NETWAYS/jenkins-training/Beispiel/01_chapter.md

 Topics in this chapter:

 * Creating, configuring and starting Jobs
-* Searching for and installing addons
+* Searching for and installing add-ons
 * Using Git with Jenkins

 ~~~SECTION:notes~~~